Barogthor/GWBot/README.md

 # GWBot
-A discord bot for gw1
+A discord bot for guild wars 1